-Each staff depends on all Student Advisors completing their work and functioning together as a team.
+Each staff depends on all Student Advisors completing their work, communicating effectively together, and functioning as a united team.
 This includes flexibility with scheduling, developing working relationships with colleagues, and assisting fellow SAs with situations in the building.
 Staff teams tend to become very close.
-Successful SAs are effective in supporting and navigating the interpersonal dynamic of working in such a team.
+Successful SAs are effective in supporting and navigating the interpersonal dynamic of working in such a team while setting healthy workplace boundaries.